Maryland · USCIS Fee

 USCIS Fee Schedule — Key Applications

 • USCIS fees are uniform nationally regardless of your Maryland residence.
-As of 2024, key fees include: N-400 (Naturalization) — $760 online / $950 paper (fee waiver available for qualifying low-income applicants)
+Current key fees include: N-400 (Naturalization) general filing — lower online than paper, with reduced-fee and fee waiver categories for qualifying applicants

 Biometrics fees are now bundled into most primary application fees.
 Filing fees paid to USCIS are generally not reimbursable, even if the application is denied.